Tribeca Film Festival: Eric Bana in 'Deadfall'

 But a few hours earlier Deadfall lead Eric Bana spoke to EW from the much drier (and more casual) quarters of the Chelsea Hotel about the new film, directed by Stefan Ruzowitzky (The Counterfeiters) and co-starring Olivia Wilde, Charlie Hunnam, Kate Mara, Sissy Spacek, and Kris Kristofferson.

-Bana plays a smooth-talking thief who, along with his sister (Wilde), is involved in a casino robbery gone wrong which forces them to flee into the snowy terrain near the Canadian boarder in whiteout conditions.
+Bana plays a smooth-talking thief who, along with his sister (Wilde), is involved in a casino robbery gone wrong which forces them to flee into the snowy terrain near the Canadian border in whiteout conditions.
 They split up to better to reach Canada without detection, and through a series of twists and (violent) turns are destined to cross paths with a boxer just out of prison (Humnam) and his parents (Spacek and Kristofferson).

 It's a tense 94 minutes set in blizzard conditions that sports one insanely thrilling chase scene on snowmobiles.
 "We're trying to a Fast and the Furious franchise.
 This one will be called The Fast and the Cold," Bana joked.
 "It took a bit of getting used to but those snowmobiles are fun.
 I ride dirt bikes and for some stupid reason I thought it would be similar, which turns out not to be true.
 But it was a hell of a lot of fun."